RuiAreiasMAT/mat.tap.query.api/docs/ConsumingData.md

 ```

 Example of filtering values that have vCar between 100 and 150 kph.
-Note that some signals have a colon ( : ) in, so we use semicolons ( ; ) for the filtering.

 Filter setting example
 ```
 vCar:Chassis;gt;100,vCar:Chassis;le;150
 ```

+Note that some signals have a colon ( : ) in, so we use semicolons ( ; ) for the filtering.

 Flat data
 ---------

-This endpoint will return all samples flat across all time ranges.
+The endpoint **"/data"** is the base endpoint for consuming data in the API.
+It will return all samples flat across all time ranges.
 This view of data is paged.
 Default page size is 200 samples.

 Mask
 ```